-Canon Millett asked Mr Coath in December 2013 to start writing a weekly explanation for children explaining the Gospel of the week because it cannot always be easy to identify straight away the message within scripture.
+Canon Millett asked the School to start writing an explanation for children of the Gospel of the week, as it may not always be easy to identify the message within the scripture.

 A selection of previous commentaries are found below.